LiliaFramework/Lilia/documentation/docs/index.md

 </p>

 Lilia is an advanced roleplay framework for Garry's Mod.
 Inspired by Lillia from League of Legends, it lets you create immersive servers with stability, rich features, and open-source flexibility.
-Because Lilia is only a framework, you must install a roleplay schema and launch your server using that schema's gamemode (for example, `+gamemode scprp`).
+Because Lilia is only a framework, you must install a roleplay schema and launch your server using that schema's gamemode (for example, `+gamemode skeleton`).

 ## Server Owners